Join the Fitness Center

 You can join and start working out with us almost immediately after you start as an employee.
 Just fill out the enrollment, we'll update your information in the personnel system and you are ready to go.
 This generally takes just three business days.

-Employees who retire after the age of 60 and have 10 years of service can extend their EFC membership.
-The 10 years of service is calculated based on the employee's original date of hire.
+Years of service is calculated based on the employee’s original date of hire.

 - Retiring employees will have 60 days from their last day of work to enroll for membership